Ellena’s Notes

 Directions

 Bring a large pot of salted water to a boil.
 Add asparagus to the boiling water and cook for 1 to 2 minutes until color brightens.
 Using a slotted spoon, remove asparagus from boiling water and place in a strainer, saving the water.
 Run cold water over asparagus to stop cooking and set aside.
 Bring saved water to a boil and add pasta; cook until al dente, reserving 1/2 cup of cooking water.
 Drain thoroughly.
 While the pasta is cooking, heat olive oil in a large deep pan, over medium-high heat.
 Add garlic and sauté for 1 to 2 minutes or until fragrant.
-Add Pinot Gris, vegetable broth, and red pepper flakes and stir to combine.
+Add Pinot Grigio, vegetable broth, and red pepper flakes and stir to combine.
 Simmer mixture for 7-10 minutes.
 Next, add artichokes, asparagus and peas to the pan.
 Cook over medium heat for 1 to 2 minutes.
 Add cooked pasta, Parmesan cheese, lemon zest and juice, and stir until well combined.
 If it seems too dry, add some of the reserved pasta water.
 Simmer pasta mixture for 1-2 more minutes, then add arugula.
 Stir together, allowing the arugula to wilt, then remove from heat.
 Add salt and pepper to taste and serve.
 Garnish with additional parmesan cheese.